abarrows/ai-prompts/patterns/extract_article_content_related_to_topic/prompt.md

-Using the following list of titles, extract the full `"body"` content for each training data object in `data-confluence-all.json` that matches:
+Scan through the list of training data objects, extract the full `"body"` content for each training data object in `data-confluence-all.json` that contains any matching content related to the topic:

-[INSERT MARKDOWN-LIST OF TITLES HERE]
+[INSERT TOPIC HERE]

-Return each result in Markdown format like this:
+Return the matching content found in each body's value in Markdown format like this:

 ### Title A